Dapr Workflow with Spring Boot

 }

-Two lines are added to the Workflow definition.
-The first one is using ctx.getLogger().info() to log the workflow instance id.
+The first one uses ctx.getLogger().info() to log the workflow instance id.
 This is useful to troubleshoot workflow instance executions.
-The next line calls a new activity called FirstActivity.

-Workflow Activities give you the perfect place to call other services to build complex workflow orchestrations.
+Workflow activities give you the perfect place to call other services to build complex workflow orchestrations.

 package com.example.demo;